-The RISE Project is an initiative from Opportunity International together with a number of partners, including OBUL, FINCA international and FINCA Uganda, PHB Development and L-IFT.
-RISE stands for Refugees: Innovation, Self-reliance and Empowerment.
-It is a project being implemented in Uganda and primarily focuses on refugees from different countries of origins settling in the country.
+The RISE Project is an initiative from Opportunity International together with a number of partners, including OBUL, FINCA International and FINCA Uganda, PHB Development, and L-IFT.
+RISE stands for Refugees: Innovation, Self-reliance, and Empowerment.
+It is a project being implemented in Uganda and primarily focuses on refugees from different countries of origin settling in the country.
 Uganda is currently Africa’s largest refugee-hosting state.
 The project covers two quite distinct refugee settlements, Kiryandongo and Nakivale.

-The main objective of the project is to promote the development of self-reliant, integrated and financially included refugees and host communities in Uganda.
-The partners work on three components: study, design, implement.
+The main objective of the project is to promote the development of self-reliant, integrated, and financially included refugees and host communities in Uganda.
+The partners work on three components: study, design, and implementation.
 The study serves to understand the situation and ambitions of refugees and which financial services they need.
 It also studies what effects the interventions have on the participants.
 The design component consists of designing appropriate financial services and relevant financial literacy training.
-The implementation delivers financial literacy training, relevant accounts and loans that match refugees’ needs.
+The implementation delivers financial literacy training, relevant accounts, and loans that match refugees’ needs.

 The study component of the RISE project

 L-IFT is responsible for the study component.
 It conducts a long-term financial diaries study in both locations which helps the entire project to understand the detailed situation of different groups of refugees as well as learn how the services change participants’ lives.
 The diaries also serve the partners to start a dialogue with refugees, testing ideas, getting feedback and suggestions on what type of services and interventions to provide and how to offer them.

 As a side-effect, refugees who participate in the diaries study also benefit from this process.
 Some report that it helps them get a grip on their financial situation.
 It enables them to better manage their financial activities like income, expenses, savings, and loans.